sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * Artwork cannot be refreshed from the context menu while in the favorites list.
   * It is not currently possible to mount VMCs in Slot 2.
+  * Repeatedly adding/removing a game from the favorites list may cause a crash.
   * The plugin may crash when switching to the favorites list for some users.
 The cause of this issue is currently unknown.
   * The plugin may need to be closed and re-opened for refreshed artwork to be shown.
   * If an artwork cache build / refresh is interrupted, the system may crash the next time the plugin is loaded.